 Jennifer Ton is an Instructor and the Program Director for the MBS in Bioprocessing at KGI.
 She has over 25 years of experience in strain and bioprocess development, scale up and manufacturing support.
 She directed development of processes to produce 10 biologics, as well as fifteen fermentation and biotransformation reactions for the production of natural and unnatural amino acids and functional chemicals.
 She led scale up and technology transfer of over fifteen processes to 10 different CMO's, globally, at scales ranging from 20L to 500KL.
 She supported two commercial products that each exceeded a $Billion per year in revenue, one in the food industry and the other in Pharma.

 She is the Founder and President of BioRox, Inc., a biotechnology development and consulting company providing services to the biopharma and biotech industries.
 Previously she was with Allergan in Irvine, CA, as Sr. Director, Biologics Development Process Sciences where she led a team of up to 60 scientists and engineers in developing the manufacturing processes for biologics in clinical development, as well as providing ongoing technical support for Botox® commercial manufacturing.
 She was responsible for the process development activities from gene and expression vector design through to the final drug product vial, as well as the stability program for all biologics in clinical development.
 Prior to that, she was a biotechnology consultant in Palatine, IL supporting several clients in the biosynthesis of high value chemicals.
 Jennifer held positions of leadership in microbiology and bioprocess development at Albany Molecular Research, Inc.; Great Lakes Chemical Co.; Monsanto in NSC Technologies and The NutraSweet Company; and G.D.
 Searle.
 Jennifer has a B.S. in Bacteriology from the University of Wisconsin-Madison and an M.S. in Biology (Biotechnology Core) from the Illinois Institute of Technology in Chicago.
 Her thesis combined molecular biology and biochemical engineering resulting in her first patent.
-She is inventor on 5 patents and over 20 patent applications in progress.
+She is inventor on 8 patents and 18 patent applications in progress.

 This course will provide students with hands-on experience setting up, operating and analyzing fermentations.